Last Updated on

 TPU is a thermoplastic that provides an excellent combination of both plastic and rubber properties.
 Its chemical formation consists of both hard and soft bond segments, which enables it to have such a wide spectrum of shore values.
 The ratio of hard to soft segments is what primarily determines the hardness of the material, and by controlling this ratio, you can make TPU like hard plastic, soft rubber, or anywhere in between.

 TPU is produced in two main types: polyester-based TPU and polyether-based TPU.
 Both types are elastic and flexible but vary on other details, perhaps making one better than the other depending on the part’s intended use.
 For example, polyether-based TPU is resistant to hydrolysis, which makes it ideal for humid or even submerged applications, but polyester-based TPU will deteriorate in wet conditions.
-A further comparison of the two types can be found here.
+To learn more about these categories of TPU, you can check out this comparison of the two types.

 Given these versatile characteristics, TPU can be used in a wide variety of applications.
 The primary industries that utilize TPU are automotive, electrical, medical, and consumer goods.